robin-mueller/auto-apms/README.md

 - Straightforward contingency and emergency management concept
 - Standardized interfaces and command line tools for running and orchestrating the operation

-All of these features reduce the amount of code required when designing functional robotic applications and make the complex software development process for significantly easier, faster and less error prone.
+All of these features aim to **simplify and automate the manual development work**.
+Alltogether, they frame a unified toolset for implementing behavior-based systems and make it significantly more user-friendly and less error prone to design and execute robotic applications.

 For more information and an extensive how-to guide, feel encouraged to visit the 👉 [**AutoAPMS Website**](https://robin-mueller.github.io/auto-apms-guide/) 👈.